 & Second Opinions

 The primary symptoms of sleep apnea are frequent disruptions of one’s sleep and inadequate levels of oxygen throughout the night.
 These nighttime symptoms cause increased sleepiness during the day, along with fatigue and flagging energy.
-However, there are other symptoms to watch out for.
+However, there are other symptoms of sleep apnea that your Trophy Club, TX dentist encourages you to watch out for.

 One of the most cited symptoms of sleep apnea is loud snoring.
 Snoring is caused by vibrations in upper respiratory airways while you sleep.
 These vibrations occur when the airways suffer blockage, and the passage of air is restricted.
 However, many people that snore also don’t have sleep apnea, so it isn’t necessarily a guarantee that one has this condition.
 If you snore loudly and chronically almost every night, it could indicate a case of sleep apnea, so come in and check with us so we can give you an accurate diagnosis.